Helena Elver: National team

 Her first medals for the senior national team came at the 2023 World Women's Handball Championship, when Denmark won bronze medals.
 At the 2024 Olympics she won another bronze medals.
 Later the same year, she won silver medals at the 2024 European Championship, losing to Norway in the final.

+At the 2025 World Women's Handball Championship Denmark went out in the quarterfinal to France after winning all matches in the group stages.
+The Danish team was affected by a lot of players missing the tournament including goalkeepers Sandra Toft and Althea Reinhardt and pivots Sarah Iversen and Rikke Iversen.
+This was the first time since 2019 that Denmark left a major international tournament without any medals.
+In the quarterfinal against France Elver only scored a single goal.

 Career

 Elver started her career in 2015 at Hellerup IK.
 In 2017 she switched to the 1st division (second tier) club Gudme HK.
 She did however miss a large part of season due to cruciate ligament injury.
 She played here for a year before switching to top flight team Aarhus United.

 Two years later she joined Danish top club Odense Håndbold.

 In 2020 she missed the 2020 European Women's Handball Championship due to her second cruciate ligament injury.
 In 2021 she would suffer her third ligament injury.

 She has won the Danish league twice with Odense Håndbold; in 2020/2021 and 2021/2022.
 In the 2024-25 season, she achieved a perfect regular season with Odense Håndbold, winning 26 of 26 games.
-Later the same season she won the Danish Championship, when Odense beat Team Esbjerg in the final 2-1 in matches.
+Later the same season she won the Danish Championship, when Odense beat Team Esbjerg in the final 2–1 in matches.

-In the summer of 2025 she joined Hungarian top club Győri ETO KC on a two year deal.
+In the summer of 2025 she joined Hungarian top club Győri ETO KC on a two-year deal.